-Over the next year, LCBH will continue to partner with the Lassen County Health Care Collaborative to identify efficient and cost effective ways to provide access to physical and behavioral health care services, and to explore opportunities for health care integration.
+Over the next three years, LCBH will continue to partner with the Lassen County Health Care Collaborative to identify efficient and cost effective ways to provide access to physical and behavioral health care services, and to explore opportunities for health care integration.
 The Collaborative meets monthly and LCBH will contribute \$1,000 annually to this membership to support organizational and facilitation activities.

 LCBH strives to provide clinical services in outlying communities; however, limited human resources, distance, and the lack of adequate facilities in which to conduct treatment are among the challenges associated with providing healthcare in small, isolated communities.
-In an effort to facilitate access to necessary services, LCBH provides transportation to the two Behavioral Health clinics, to other services, and to Lassen Aurora Network.
+In an effort to facilitate access to necessary services, LCBH provides transportation to the two Behavioral Health clinics, to other services, and to Judy's House (Peer Support Service).
 Transportation services have expanded to ensure all clients have access to care, and CSS General System Development funds are utilized to increase access through the purchase of bus passes for clients who wish to access services via public transportation.
+The cost for bus passes \$2,000

 General system development funds will also be utilized to support facilitation of integrated care projects piloted by the Behavioral Health Task Group.
-In the annual update, funds will support facilitation of the Behavioral Health Wellness project.
-The Behavioral Health Wellness team is comprised of law enforcement, Behavioral Health, Lassen Aurora Network, One Stops, Banner Hospital, Veteran Services, Northeastern Health Clinic, Lassen Community College school personnel and others that identify individuals with unmet needs and collaborate to facilitate access to needed services.
+In the three year plan, funds will support facilitation of the Behavioral Health Wellness project.
+The Behavioral Health Wellness team is comprised of law enforcement, Behavioral Health, Judy's House, One Stops, Banner Hospital, Veteran Services, Northeastern Health Clinic, Lassen Community College school personnel and others that identify individuals with unmet needs and collaborate to facilitate access to needed services.
 The anticipated cost of this program is \$3,000 and includes organization and facilitation of meetings, and data collection.